Frank Gore: San Francisco 49ers

+2005 season

-Gore was selected in the third round with the 65th overall pick of the 2005 NFL Draft by the San Francisco 49ers.
+Gore was selected in the third round with the 65th overall pick of the 2005 NFL draft by the San Francisco 49ers.
 He was the sixth running back to be selected in the 2005 NFL Draft.
 In addition, he was the third of five Miami Hurricanes to be selected that year.

-2005 season: Rookie year

 Gore signed a three-year contract with the team on July 28, 2005.
 He played in 14 games, starting one, in the 2005 season.
 Gore was inactive for two contests with a groin injury.
 He finished the season seventh among all NFL rookie running backs in rushing average with 4.8 average per run.
 He led the team in rushing with 608 yards on 127 carries and three rushing touchdowns.
 Gore also caught 15 passes for 131 yards.
 His season was the first time a rookie led the 49ers in rushing since 1990, when Dexter Carter paced the team with 460 yards.
 Gore's 608 rushing yards was the highest for a 49ers rookie since Roger Craig had 725 yards rushing in 1983.

 Gore rushed for 17 yards on four carries and caught two passes for 21 yards in his NFL debut, a 28–25 victory over the St. Louis Rams.
 Two weeks later, he rushed for 42 yards on seven carries with a 5.4-yard average in a 34–31 loss against the Dallas Cowboys.
 Gore led the team with 89 yards on nine carries and recorded a then career-long 72-yard touchdown run in the fourth quarter of a 52–17 road loss to the Washington Redskins.
 The touchdown was the longest run from scrimmage by a 49ers player since running back Kevan Barlow had a 78-yard rush against the Pittsburgh Steelers in 2003.
 The touchdown run was fifth-longest run from scrimmage by a 49ers rookie.
 Gore led the team in rushing for the third straight week with 55 yards on 14 carries (3.9-yard avg.) at the Chicago Bears, with a 19-yard long.
 He made his first NFL start in a 10–9 road loss to the Jacksonville Jaguars, amassing over 100 combined yards with 79 yards rushing on 19 attempts for a 4.2 yard average with three receptions for 57 yards.
 Gore had his first two-touchdown game in a 24–20 victory over the Rams, with a 10-yard scoring run in the second quarter and a 30-yard score in the fourth quarter.
 In the regular-season finale against the Houston Texans, he registered his first 100-yard game with 108 yards on 25 carries as the 49ers won by a score of 20–17.
 Following the season, he had major surgery on both shoulders.